CCDirectLink/CCdiscord/README.md

-Copy into the `assets/mods/` folder
+Copy the discord folder into `assets/mods/`
 You need an up to date version of nw